digital-asset/da-marketplace/docs/local_development.md

 Stop the sandbox by running `make stop-daml-server`.

+You can also start the Navigator with `make start-navigator`, and stop with `make stop-navigator`.

 ### Start the Triggers

 A Daml trigger is a piece of off-ledger automation that runs